demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 3. microsoft-atp-get-machines
 ---
-Retrieves a collection of machines that have communicated with WDATP cloud on the last 30 days
+Retrieves a collection of machines that have communicated with WDATP cloud on the last 30 days.

 ##### Base Command